-I’ve been using Claude Code as my primary coding assistant for the past few months.
+I’ve been using AI coding assistants (currently Claude Code, but I’ve also used Copilot Chat and Cursor) as part of my daily workflow for the past few months.
 As someone managing an engineering team, I need tools that actually work — not toys that demo well but fall apart in production.

-1. Use Claude Code for Code Review Pre-screening
+1. Use Your AI Assistant for Code Review Pre-screening

-Before I review my team’s PRs, I run them through Claude Code first:
+Before I review my team’s PRs, I run them through my AI assistant first:

 2. Generate Test Cases from Requirements